Council at Fili: Course of the council in Fili

-The council was attended by generals Mikhail Barclay de Tolly, Leonty Bennigsen, who was delayed on the way, Dmitry Dokhturov, Alexei Ermolov, Peter Konovnitsyn, Alexander Osterman-Tolstoy, Nikolay Raevsky, who was very late, Karl Tol, Fedor Uvarov, and General Paisiy Kaysarov who was on duty that day.
+The council was attended by generals Mikhail Barclay de Tolly, Leonty Bennigsen, who was delayed on the way, Dmitry Dokhturov, Aleksey Yermolov, Pyotr Konovnitsyn, Alexander Osterman-Tolstoy, Nikolay Raevsky, who was very late, Karl Tol, Fedor Uvarov, and General Paisiy Kaysarov who was on duty that day.
 There was no protocol.
 The main sources of information about the council are the memoirs of Raevsky and Ermolov, as well as a letter from Nikolai Longinov to Semyon Vorontsov in London.

 Bennigsen, who opened the meeting, formulated a dilemma – to give battle in an unfavorable position or to surrender the ancient capital to the enemy.
 Kutuzov corrected him that it was not about saving Moscow, but about saving the army, since you can count on victory only if the combat-ready army is preserved.
-Barclay de Tolly proposed retreating to the Vladimirsky Tract and further to Nizhny Novgorod, so that in the event of Napoleon's turn to Petersburg, he would have time to block his path.
+Barclay de Tolly proposed retreating to the Vladimirsky Tract and further to Nizhny Novgorod, so that in the event of Napoleon's turn to Saint Petersburg, he would have time to block his path.

 In his speech, Bennigsen announced that the retreat makes senseless the bloodshed of Borodino.
 The surrender of the sacred to the Russian city will undermine the fighting spirit of the soldiers.
 Great will be purely material losses from the ruin of noble estates.
 Despite the onset of darkness, he proposed to regroup and attack the Grande Armée without delay.
 Bennigsen's proposal was supported by Yermolov, Konovnitsyn, Uvarov and Dohturov.